SLO Coast Wine

 Our Pinot Noirs and Chardonnays reflect the cold northwest wind that sweeps down the coast and funnels into the valley, as well as the remarkable diversity of soil types: ingredients for nuanced and balanced wines of distinctive character.
 Now, we have ten current-release Pinot Noirs and ten library Pinot Noirs.

-• 1772 Pinot Noir 2018 – This Pinot Noir is a medley of Tolosa’s estate vineyard Edna Ranch.
+• 1772 Pinot Noir 2019 – This Pinot Noir is a medley of Tolosa’s estate vineyard Edna Ranch.
 The estate vineyard is spread throughout the Edna Valley, producing six unique vineyard sections with 60 soil types and a myriad of microclimates.
-For the 2018 vintage, this wine will show the bright red fruit common in Edna Valley as well as the freshness that comes with the cool coastal climate.
-Juicy fruit with acidity upfront exhibiting notes of blood orange, and rhubarb progressing to forest floor, blonde tobacco, black tea, crushed oyster shell and potpourri on the finish.

 • Pacific Wind Pinot Noir 2019 – As a homage to the daily Pacific Wind that moderates the Edna Valley’s climate, we strive for this wine to be fresh as the marine sea breeze.
 Most of the grapes represented in this wine come from the Hollister and Monighetti sections located on the westside of Edna Valley.
 These sections are the first to receive the influence from Pacific Wind and are the closest to the Pacific Ocean.
 The moderating influence preserves the crisp acidity in the grapes.